 The Institution will not require as a condition of enrollment or continuing enrollment, or employment or continuing employment, or enjoyment of any other right, waiver of the right to an investigation and adjudication of formal complaints of sexual harassment.
 Additionally, the Institution will not require the parties to participate in an informal resolution process and will not offer an informal resolution process unless a formal complaint is filed.
-However, at any time prior to reaching a determination regarding responsibility, the Institution may facilitate an informal resolution process, such as mediation, that does not involve a full investigation and adjudication, provided that the Institution provides to the parties a written notice disclosing: the allegations; the requirements of the informal resolution process including the circumstances under which it precludes the parties from resuming a formal complaint arising from the same allegations, provided, however, that at any time prior to agreeing to a resolution, any party has the right to withdraw from the informal resolution process and resume the grievance process with respect to the formal complaint; and any consequences resulting from participating in the informal resolution process, including the records that will be maintained or could be shared.
-Additionally, the Institution will obtain the parties' voluntary, written consent to the information resolution process.
+However, at any time prior to reaching a determination regarding responsibility, the Institution may facilitate an informal resolution process, such as mediation, that does not involve a full investigation and adjudication, provided that the Institution provides to the parties a written notice disclosing: the allegations; the requirements of the informal resolution process including the circumstances under which it precludes the parties from resuming a formal complaint arising from the same allegations, provided, however, that at any time prior to agreeing to a resolution, any party has the right to withdraw from the informal resolution process and resume the grievance process, including the records that will be maintained or could be shared.
+Additionally, the Institution will obtain the parties' voluntary, written consent to the information process.
 However, the Institution will not offer or facilitate an informal resolution process to resolve allegations that an employee sexually harassed a student.